 “The slipshod rule of a useless sovereign brings a kingdom to rack and ruin.
 At the mercy of a government that pays no heed to their needs, the people waste away.
-The emperor able to raise a finger to save them can push them into far more dire circumstances.
+An emperor who could raise a finger to save them can also push them into far more dire circumstances.
 Steal away their lives.
 Somebody needs to drive that message home.”

 “You may be right.”

 He saw the sense in what Shouran was saying.
 But then how else to drive that message home?

 “So we make our magpies only for the cold-hearted king?
 At the end of the day, what’s the point of showing him and his associates a good time?”

 “Well, it is our job, after all.”

 The composure with which Shouran spoke as she calmly continued her work irritated Hisho all the more.
 That she was in a good mood and appeared happy with the way things were made it worse.

 “Imperial civil servants we may be, but about as far down on the ladder as you can get.
 We don’t involve ourselves in the weighty affairs of state.
 Nor do our jobs allow us to weigh in on matters of politics.
 And yet we still have the kingdom to thank for our office and rank.
 The livelihoods of the people rest upon our shoulders.
 At the very least, we should hope that what we do accrues in some small way to their benefit.
 If that is not the case, then what are we doing here?”

 Shouran smiled without lifting her head.
 “The good of the people, eh?”